amjadsh92/MyProject/README.md

 ## Installation

-Before running the project you should first write this command to install the required dependencies:
+1- Before running the project you should first write this command to install the required dependencies:

         npm i

+2- Configure MySQL connection in .env

+3- Run npx prisma nigrate dev

-To run the project, write this command
+4- To run the project, write this command

     npm run dev